Santal people: Origins

-Due to the lack of significant archaeological records, the original homeland of the Santals is not known with certainty.
-The folklore of the Santals claims they came from Hihiri, which scholars have identified as Ahuri in Hazaribagh district.
-From there, they claim, they were pushed onto Chota Nagpur Plateau, then to Jhalda, Patkum and finally Saont, where they settled for good.
+Due to the lack of significant archaeological records, the original homeland of the Santhals is not known with certainty.
+The folklore of the Santhals claims they came from Hihiri, which scholars have identified as Ahuri in Hazaribagh district.
+From there, they claim, they were pushed onto Chhota Nagpur Plateau, then to Jhalda, Patkum and finally Saont, where they settled for good.
 According to Dalton, where they were renamed to Santal from cluster name Kharwar.
 This legend, which has been cited by several scholars, has been used as evidence that the Santals once had a significant presence in Hazaribagh.
 Colonial scholar Colonel Dalton claimed in Chai there was a fort formerly occupied by a Santal raja who was forced to flee when the Delhi Sultanate invaded the territory.